danbev/learning-js/notes/ubi-node-engine.md

-## rhel-node-engine
+## ubi-node-engine
-This document contains note about a task to investigate using RHEL supported version of Node.js in combination with Paketo.
+This document contains note about a task to investigate using Red Hat supported version of Node.js in combination with Paketo.

 Paketo currently allows for packaging Node.js application using it's